7c6f434c/rfcs/rfcs/0078-configuration-file-generators.md

 approach.

-A subtree is established in the Nixpkgs repository serving as a library of functions implementing program configuration file generation. .As the design uses a module system, putting configuration generators next to packages is also not a perfect solution; also a configuration generator might end up generating a set of config for a combination of packages.
+A subtree is established in the Nixpkgs repository serving as a library of functions implementing program configuration file generation.
 Each such generator takes as an input a NixOS module system based «subtree», e.g. the values typically bound to `cfg` variable in typical modules.